Reviews You Can Rely On

 Credit: Jenna Ammerman

-By Jeremy Benson, Pat Donahue, Zach Wick ⋅ May 14, 2024
+By Jeremy Benson, Pat Donahue, Zach Wick ⋅ Nov 20, 2024

 The Best Dropper Posts for 2024

 Interested in identifying the best dropper seatpost for your beloved mountain bicycle?
 Don't sweat, we have you covered.
 We have spent years researching virtually every dropper post on the market.
 We agonized over the details and purchased over a dozen of the most compelling options.
 We rode these seatposts for years for this comparative analysis review.
 A dropper post is essential these days, getting your seat down and out of the way is a huge step in maximizing your shred factor.
 There are a whole lot of marketing jargon and technical terms flying around when researching dropper posts.
 Lucky for you, our team of professional mountain bike testers love this sort of thing.
-They sifted through all of this propaganda and tech so you don't have to.
+They sifted through all of this propaganda and tech so that you don't have to.
 Then, they spent hundreds of hours riding these seatposts in multiple weather conditions and types of terrain, all in the name of finding the best post for your needs and budget.

 Top 11 Dropper Posts - Test Results